omnivector-solutions/license-manager/docs-source/src/development.rst

 Configuring the license server client
 *************************************
-The license-manager-simulator has a script and a template for each license server supported (FlexLM, RLM, LS-Dyna and LM-X).
+The license-manager-simulator has a script and a template for each license server supported (FlexLM, RLM, LS-Dyna, LM-X and OLicense).
 The script requests license information from the license-manager-simulator API and renders it in the template, simulating the output from the real license server.
 These files need to be copied to the license-manager-agent machine.